jboynyc/textnets/CONTRIBUTING.rst

    appropriate.
 3. The pull request should work for all supported Python versions and platforms.
-Currently, these are CPython 3.8, 3.9, 3.10, and 3.11 on Mac, Windows, and Linux.
-(PyPy may be supported but is untested).
+Currently, these are CPython 3.8, 3.9, 3.10, and 3.11 on Mac, Windows and Linux, as well as PyPy 3.9 (Linux only).
 Check https://github.com/jboynyc/textnets/actions/workflows/ci.yml to make sure that the tests pass.